maxpardoe/capstone/README.md

 # capstone
-Predicting clean sheets in Europe's top 5 leagues and MLS Predicting Clean Sheets in Europe’s top 5 leagues and MLS
+Predicting clean sheets in Europe's top 5 leagues and MLS

 Goals of the Project
 Due to my love of sport I have always wanted to get into sports analytics and sports predicting.
 Therefore, due to this I decided to do my final capstone project on predicting clean sheets based on the 7 most attacking player’s form and 7 most defensive player’s form of the two teams playing each other.
 The goal for my project was to predict clean sheets above the baseline rate.